2lab-ai/layer9/README.md

 ## 🌟 Why Layer9 Will Change Your Dimension

 1. **Clear Abstractions**: Each of the 9 layers has ONE job (revolutionary, we know)
-2. **AI-Friendly**: Claude can actually understand and modify the codebase
+2. **AI-Friendly**: Claude Opus 4 can actually understand and modify the codebase
 3. **Performance**: Makes Next.js look like it's running on a potato
 4. **Developer Experience**: No more debugging hydration mismatches at 3 AM
 5. **Future Proof**: Built with trans-dimensional best practices